To ensure worker safety it is important for users of combustible, or LEL (Lower Explosive Limit), Gas Sensor Calibration to consider three factors:

 The safest course of action is to do a functional bump test before each day’s use.
 It is not necessary to make calibration adjustments unless readings are off by more than ten percent of the expected value.

 But if your operating procedures do not permit daily sensor verification, it is possible to lengthen this interval.
-SRS is working with several leading gas detection equipment manufacturers.
+We are working with several leading gas detection equipment manufacturers.
 We have developed a protocol to clarify minimum conditions under which the interval between calibration checks.
 This may be lengthened and have established a procedure to maintain prudent safeguards.

 Hot-bead combustible gas sensors are non-specific and respond to all combustible gases and vapors.
 The combustible vapor doesn’t need to be present in LEL concentrations.
 Even trace amounts of combustible gas can be detected.